rahul-dewangan-10/Pharmaceutical-Sales-Performance-Dashboard/README.md

 **Project Components**

-Dashboard/ → Excel dashboard for exploration
+1) Excel dashboard for exploration

-**Deck/ → Presentation deck in progress (not final yet)**
+2) Presentation deck (in progress -not final yet)